bgoonz/gists-revamp/by-extension/markdown/gistfile1.md

 # Inspire [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 Designing and building a modern frontend in any web project can be a long and arduous process.
-Here’s a collction of links to help you.
+Here's a collction of links to help you.
 Enjoy!

 ## Concept

-##### These sites are good to get a general idea of possible layouts and style paths to take.
+<h5>These sites are good to get a general idea of possible layouts and style paths to take.</h5>

 - [TheBestDesigns](https://www.thebestdesigns.com/) - General list of hand picked sites from across the web.
 - [Awwwards](http://www.awwwards.com/) - More awesome sites of various styles.
 - [Dribbble](https://dribbble.com/) - Snaps of icons, doodles, sites, and more from a talented group of people.
 - [Siiimple](https://siiimple.com/) - Another list of sites, but on the much simpler side.
 - [Httpster](http://httpster.net/) - A curated list of the best sites around the Internet.
-- [SaaS Pages](https://saaspages.xyz) - An inspection of Netlify’s page made especially to bring you inspiration.
+- [SaaS Pages](https://saaspages.xyz) - An inspection of Netlify's page made especially to bring you inspiration.
 - [siteInspire](http://www.siteinspire.com/) - Get inspired.
-- [Designer News](https://www.designernews.co/) - The best design / development links from the ’net.
+- [Designer News](https://www.designernews.co/) - The best design / development links from the 'net.
 - [CSS Winner](http://www.csswinner.com/) - Reviewed list of great websites.
 - [OnePageLove](https://onepagelove.com/) - Great influence for one page and general website design.
 - [CodeMyUI](https://codemyui.com/) - List of code snippets for fancy CSS/JS that make an awesome UI.